askirmas/react-classnaming/README.md

   classBeming
 } from "react-classnaming"

-// Default export is the most frequently used function import classNaming from "react-classnaming"
+// Default export is the most simple function import classNaming from "react-classnaming"

 import type {